paopaoch/Mouse-V1/README.md

 7. `parameter_tester` test certain parameter conditions as well as format the parameter values to work which each script
 8. `rodents_plotter` will plot generic graphs and plots for quick analysis of parameter values.

-If you have any questions regarding this repo, please feel free to contact me.
+If you have any questions regarding this repo, please feel free to contact me at https://www.linkedin.com/in/chulabutra-chuenchoksan/.